olaniyan4m/Thenga-Project/PWA_PROTOCOL_HANDLERS_GUIDE.md

 ## **🎉 Ready for App Store Submission!**

-Your Pezela apps are now **100% PWA Builder compliant** and ready for app store submission! 🚀
+Your Thenga apps are now **100% PWA Builder compliant** and ready for app store submission! 🚀